Skip Global navigation and goto content

 These are a few tips to help you reach Beyond the Table:

-Focus on a healthy eating routine
+Focus on a Healthy Eating Routine

 Making healthy food choices may seem difficult at times, especially when eating away from home, but it doesn’t have to be.
 Many eating places provide nutrition information right on the menu or online to help you choose healthier options.
-When purchasing food from a store, use a grocery list and pay attention to sales.
-You also can learn about resources in your community that offer access to healthy foods, such as food banks.

 There are many ways you can learn about how your food is produced.
 Visit a local farm or farmers market and talk with the people who are growing and harvesting your food.
 Many farmers and food producers will be happy to answer your questions, let you sample products or provide recipes for foods that are new to you.
 Some local farms even have tours, so people can see how they operate.

 You also can grow your own fruits and vegetables at home.
 Want to try gardening but have limited space?
 Grow herbs or lettuce indoors.
-Tomatoes, peppers or strawberries may work, too, if you have a patio or porch with enough sunlight.
-Schools, churches and other places may offer community gardens where you can participate in the growing process and share in the harvest.
+Tomatoes, peppers, or strawberries may work, too, if you have a patio or porch with enough sunlight.
+Schools, churches, and other places may offer community gardens where you can participate in the growing process and share in the harvest.

 Not quite ready to get your hands in the dirt?
 Many local farms offer programs, which include “farm shares” of produce during a growing season.
 Depending on the farm, additional products such as eggs or meat might be included.